oinam/notes/docs/bookmarks/s.md

 # Bookmarks › S

 - [Sim](https://sim.ai/) is an [open-source](https://github.com/simstudioai/sim/) visual editor to build agentic workflows.
 Under the hood, the workflow is a DAG with concurrent execution by default.
 Nodes run as soon as their dependencies (upstream blocks) are satisfied.
 Loops (for, forEach, while, do-while) and parallel fan-out/join are also first-class primitives.
 An Apache-2.0 n8n alternative.
+- [Stash](https://github.com/shakedlokits/stash) is an open-source tool that can Bidirectionally sync Markdown files with Apple Notes.